Hypergraph dualization with FPT-delay parameterized by the degeneracy and dimension: Abstract

 \section{Abstract}

-At STOC 2002, Eiter, Gottlob, and Makino presented a technique called \emph{ordered generation} that yields an $n^{O(d)}$-delay algorithm listing all minimal transversals of an $n$-vertex hypergraph of degeneracy $d$, for an appropriate definition of degeneracy.
-Recently at IWOCA 2019, Conte, Kanté, Marino, and Uno asked whether, even for a more restrictive notion of degeneracy, this \XP-delay algorithm parameterized by $d$ could be made \FPT-delay parameterized by $d$ and the maximum degree~$\Delta$, {\it i.e.}, an algorithm with delay $f(d,\Delta)\cdot n^{O(1)}$ for some computable function~$f$.
-We answer this question in the affirmative whenever the hypergraph corresponds to the closed neighborhoods of a graph, {\it i.e.}, we show that the intimately related problem of enumerating minimal dominating sets in graphs admits an \FPT-delay algorithm parameterized by the degeneracy and the maximum degree.
+At STOC 2002, Eiter, Gottlob, and Makino presented a technique called \emph{ordered generation} that yields an $n^{O(d)}$-delay algorithm listing all minimal transversals of an $n$-vertex hyqpergraph of degeneracy~$d$.
+Recently at IWOCA 2019, Conte, Kanté, Marino, and Uno asked whether this \XP-delay algorithm parameterized by $d$ could be made \FPT-delay for a weaker notion of degeneracy, or even parameterized by the maximum degree $\Delta$, i.e., whether it can be turned into an algorithm with delay $f(\Delta)\cdot n^{O(1)}$ for some computable function~$f$.
+Moreover, and as a first step toward answering that question, they note that they could not achieve these time bounds even for the particular case of minimal dominating sets enumeration.
+In this paper, using ordered generation, we show that an \FPT-delay algorithm can be devised for minimal transversals enumeration parameterized by the degeneracy and dimension, giving a positive and more general answer to the latter question.

 5pt {}{\bf Keywords:} algorithmic enumeration, hypergraph dualization, minimal transversals, minimal dominating sets, \FPT-delay enumeration.